ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

       #.
 While in configuration mode, run ``show inventory``.

       #.
-Verify all transceivers appears in the interface list.
+Verify all transceivers appear in the interface list.

          .. code-block:: shell